Anonymous alternatives to popular online services

 Anonymous search lets you find information on the Internet without advertisers knowing about your searches.

 DuckDuckGo is a search engine whose slogan is, "The search engine that doesn't track you."
-Their mission is focused on community experience, aiming to represent the interests and experiences of all their users, without tracking any individual user's identity in any way.
+Their mission is focused on community experience, aiming to represent the interests and experiences of all their users.
+All without tracking any individual user's identity in any way.
 You can perform a DuckDuckGo search from their homepage, duckduckgo.com.

 If you want to get results from a traditional search engine anonymously, you can run those searches from DuckDuckGo.
 Prefix your DuckDuckGo search with an exclamation mark (!, also called a "bang") and a code for the site you want to search.
 For instance, to get anonymous Google search results for "computer programming," search DuckDuckGo for:

 !g computer programming

-For a full list of supported search engines and their DDG bang codes, visit https://duckduckgo.com/bang.
+For a full list of supported search engines and their DDG bang codes, visit DuckDuckGo bangs.

 E-mail is one of the oldest services on the Internet, and still one of the most important.
 Most free e-mail providers advertise to you based the text of your e-mails, and on search queries associated with your e-mail address.

 Some users may want to use e-mail without their messages being processed and monetized.
-The following e-mail providers provide encrypted e-mail that cannot be read by anyone, except for you and your recipient.
+The following e-mail providers provide encrypted e-mail.
+Encrypted e-mail cannot be read by anyone, except for you and your recipient.